Improved GPR-Based CSI Acquisition via Spatial-Correlation Kernel: Introduction

-This work builds on the reduced-pilot GPR framework proposed in~\cite{shah2025LOWoverhead} and addresses the above limitations by introducing a novel \textit{Spatial-correlation} (SC) kernel that is induced directly by the channel covariance.
-Unlike distance-based kernels, the proposed SC kernel derives its covariance from established channel models.
-This eliminates marginal-likelihood hyperparameter learning and reduces computational complexity while improving estimation accuracy under sparse training.
-We show that the proposed SC kernel is positive semidefinite (PSD).
-Based on the SC kernel, we propose an SC-based GPR estimator (SC-GPR).
-We derive a closed-form expression for the proposed SC-GPR estimator whose posterior mean is MMSE-optimal under the same second-order statistics.
-The resulting SC-GPR further exploits the structure of standard channel models to enable scalable implementation.
-In addition to achieving the MMSE mean, the proposed SC-GPR offers the following advantages: i) reduced pilot overhead; ii) uncertainty-aware channel estimates via credible intervals; and iii) lower computational cost.
-We validate the proposed approach using two closed-form channel covariance families under three reduced-overhead schemes that decrease the pilot load by $50\%$, $67\%$, and $75\%$, respectively.
-Numerical results show that, even with a $50\%$ pilot reduction, the proposed method achieves lower normalized mean-square error (NMSE) than the benchmark schemes.
-With a $75\%$ reduction, it further outperforms the benchmarks in terms of spectral efficiency (SE), while also incurring lower computational complexity than the optimal MMSE estimator.
+In addition to achieving the LMMSE mean, the proposed SC-GPR estimator offers the following advantages: i) reduced pilot overhead; ii) uncertainty-aware channel estimates via credible intervals; and iii) lower computational cost.
+The proposed SC-GPR framework therefore provides a unified and physically grounded solution for covariance-aware reduced-pilot CSI acquisition, uncertainty-aware reconstruction via credible intervals, and scalable implementation.
+We validate the proposed method using two closed-form channel covariance families under three reduced-overhead schemes corresponding to $50\%$, $67\%$, and $75\%$ pilot reduction.
+Numerical results show that SC-GPR achieves lower normalized mean-square error (NMSE) than the benchmark schemes even at $50\%$ pilot reduction, and further delivers superior spectral efficiency (SE) under $75\%$ pilot reduction while maintaining lower computational complexity than the optimal LMMSE estimator.